Limitations and exceptions to copyright: National laws

 Two important examples of limitations and exceptions to copyright are the fair use doctrine found in the United States, and the fair dealing doctrine found in many other common law countries.
 Other more fundamental boundaries of copyright are caused by thresholds of originalities l, a threshold below which objects cease to be copyrightable, the idea-expression dichotomy, the public domain and the effect of Crown copyright.
 Even copyright maximalists might interpret these as defining copyright, rather than being "limitations" or "exceptions" to it.
 In addition copyright can only protect the artist's expression of his/her work and not the ideas, systems, or factual information conveyed in it.
-Likewise, the U.S. courts have determined that stock characters are also uncopyrightable.
+Likewise, the U.S. courts have determined that stock characters are also uncopyrightable.Capcom U.S.A.
+Inc. v.
+Data East Corp.

+1994 WL 1751482 (N.D.
+Cal.
+1994).
+Analysis at Patent Arcade accessed June 18, 2009.

 While fair use in the United States is popularly understood as the only limitation to an author's exclusive rights, it is only one of several important limitations.
 Section 106 of the U.S. copyright law, which defines the exclusive rights in copyrighted works, is subject to sections 107 through 122, which limit the copyright holder's exclusive rights.

 In the U.S. in stark contrast to those copyright laws which have developed from English law, edicts of government are not subject to copyright, including edicts of foreign governments.

+In Canada, items deemed useful articles such as clothing designs are exempted from copyright protection under the Copyright Act if reproduced more than 50 times.
+Fast fashion brands may reproduce clothing designs from smaller companies without violating copyright protections.